Bank of America CEO says 'we are capitalists' as anti-ESG critics gain steam

 Investors have also pulled back from ESG funds as high oil prices have hurt returns, but top asset managers have largely stood by many efforts with a social or environmental focus.

+In January, Moynihan told Reuters that "capitalism is the system that will drive the best outcome, and so we believe in profits and purpose," he said, pointing to the bank's record earnings in 2021 alongside its rising wages and a raft of employee benefits across childcare, health and education.

+While BofA is one of the largest U.S. corporate issuers of ESG-themed bonds, it also had $36 billion in lending commitments to energy companies in 2022.

 Moynihan is a proponent of stakeholder capitalism, a model in which private corporations take into account interests beyond those of shareholders, including workers and communities.
 The word "capitalism" is mentioned 22 times in BofA's latest annual report spanning 222 pages, rising from 16 times a year earlier.
-Its references to "ESG" fell to 36 times this year from 59 times last year.
+The number of references to "ESG" fell to 36 this year from 59 last year.

 "Capitalism provides the money, the creativity, and the expertise to solve the needs of society," Moynihan wrote.
 "We enable our customers to drive capitalism."